pkgcraft/pkgcraft.github.io/content/about/_index.md

 of accumulated bug fixes.
-While its design has been criticized over the years, Gentoo has mostly ignored portage's underlying issues leading to [pkgcore](https://github.com/pkgcore) and [paludis](https://paludis.exherbo.org/) arising, various other fallout such as repoman getting replaced by [pkgcheck](https://github.com/pkgcore/pkgcheck), and a general restraint on progress since few developers volunteer to untangle the code in order to implement complex features or improve the situation.
+While its design has been criticized over the years, Gentoo has mostly ignored portage's underlying issues leading to [pkgcore](https://github.com/pkgcore) and [paludis](https://paludis.exherbo.org/) arising, various fallout such as repoman getting replaced by [pkgcheck](https://github.com/pkgcore/pkgcheck), and a general restraint on progress since few developers volunteer to untangle the code in order to implement complex features or improve the situation.

-Pkgcraft aims to take a different approach, supporting language bindings on top of its core library allowing developers to take advantage of optimized functionality rather than being forced to reimplement it.
+Pkgcraft aims to take a different approach, supporting language bindings on top of a core library allowing developers to take advantage of optimized functionality rather than being forced to reimplement it.
+This hopefully aids code reuse and decreases development time for third parties while keeping focus on improving pkgcraft's API and related documentation.

 Beyond bindings, it also experiments with ideas including bundling an extended version of bash, providing greater efficiency and allowing static binaries for